YanaPronko/Toys/README.md

 # Toys
-Landing page about toys with WordPress backend
+Landing page Childhood about toys with WordPress backend